 The choice comes down to one question: keep production inside your facility, or move it?

-A traditional 3PL moves inventory to the 3PL’s warehouse.
-No floor space requirements, no equipment investment, no facility overhead — but less visibility and proximity to production.
-Embedded operations keeps production in your facility and transfers the management to an external operator.
-You retain your facility investment and stay close to the work, without building the internal labor and management system yourself.
+Embedded operations keeps production in your facility and hands management to an external operator.
+You keep your facility investment and stay close to the work, without building the internal labor and management system yourself.

 Industries Where Embedded Operations Is Used